misingnoglic/misingnoglic.github.io/_posts/2017-11-13-python-for-java-programmers.markdown

 Here is an example of a simple function:
 {% highlight python %}
-def f(x, y, z):
-  return x+y-z
+def f(x, y, z): # f is the name of the function, x,y,z are the parameters. return x+y-z print(f(1,2,3)) # would print 0 (1+2-3)
 {% endhighlight %}

 The `def` keyword is what triggers the definition of the function, and can be done anywhere in code.
+To return a value, you use the same `return` keyword as in Java.
+Once the indentation is over, Python knows that the code for that specific function has ended.
 Then, anywhere in the same scope as f, you can call f with three parameters, and it will return the inner workings of the computations.
 Notice how you don't have to declare any types (more on that later).

 One cool thing about Python functions is that you can have default values for parameters you don't pass in.
 For example: